-Did you know that complementary colors have a lot more functions than what most people think?
+Did you know that complementary colors have a lot more functions than most people think?

 As most people know, complementary colors make each other pop.
 Therefore they are strategically used in design.
 Take for example the Firefox logo.
 It uses the complementary colors orange and blue to create an eye-catching look.

 Keep reading to find out 3 more surprising reasons to use complementary colors.
-But first: what are complementary colors?
+But first: what are they?
+And

 What are complementary colors in art?

-Complementary colors are colors that sit on opposite sides on the color wheel.
-Examples of complementary colors are: red and green, yellow and purple and orange and blue.
-Mixing complementary colors result in a desaturated, or gray mixture.
+Complementary colors are colors that sit on opposite sides of the color wheel.
+Examples of complementary colors are: red and green, yellow and purple, and orange and blue.
+Mixing complementary colors results in a desaturated, or gray mixture.

 In the image above you see where each color sits on a color wheel.
 Every color that sits opposite any color is its complementary color.

 But the thing is, colors come in a lot of variations.
 In between each color, there is a slightly different color.

 This means that if one color shifts ever so slightly, its perfect complementary also shifts ever so slightly.